aallon-pituus/pytobat/README.md

 H (help) - H is a command for accessing the help page

-L (licenses) - L is a command for reading the license of this program
+L (licenses) - L is a command for reading the license and credits of this program

 C (create) - C is a command for starting the process of creating a .bat file through this program

-These commands can be executed at the "View help (h), read licenses (l) or create (c) a batch file:" prompt at the beginning
+These commands can be executed at the "View help (h), read license and credits (l) or create (c) a batch file:" prompt at the beginning

 FILE CREATION PROCESS